 It's obvious that low-fat yogurt has had fat removed, and that seems like a good choice if you have diabetes.
 While low-fat yogurt has a (small) positive impact on calorie count, it's not so great for your blood sugar.
 Manufacturers compensate for that loss of fat by adding stabilizers, thickeners, and sugars that can have a detrimental impact on blood glucose.
 A better approach is to skip the fruit-flavored yogurt and choose plain yogurt sweetened with real, whole fruit.

-- Q Can I eat bagels if I have diabetes?
+- Q Why should I eat non-starchy vegetables if I have diabetes?

-- Q What is a cucumber salad recipe for people with diabetes?
+- Q What is a healthy seafood recipe for people with diabetes?